 To whom do these policies apply?

-These policies apply to staff and volunteers serving in the Church's youth or children's ministries and preschool programs.
-They are distributed to all staff and volunteers.
+These policies apply to all staff and volunteers serving in Knox’s youth or Children and Family Ministries as well as our preschool programs.

-Q- I volunteer with Boy Scouts (Girl Scouts, Cub Scouts etc.) they have a Safe Haven training.
+Q- I volunteer with the Scouts and they have Safe Haven training.
 Do I still need to take yours?